guzmann46/powershell/README.md

 # Features

-Before doing anything, Create a "System Restore Point" from Windows Toolbox
+Before doing anything, Create a "System Restore Point" from Windows Toolbox. just in case if thing does not goes as u like or you want to revert back in previous state.

 ### System Tweaks
-1. Debloat / Remove pre-installed app <br />
+1. Debloat / Remove pre-installed app
-2. Essential tweaks for preformance (with undo option) <br />
+2. Essential tweaks for preformance (with undo option)
-3. Turn Windows Update on/off or Security Update only <br />
+3. Turn Windows Update on/off or Security Update only

 ### Additional Option
 4. Set ultrapower mode